aws-samples/single-ec2-cdk/README.md

 Please note that if you just need a development machine at a low cost, or, you want/need to have a very strong security posture, it is possible to run an EC2 instance without a public IP address and connect only over Amazon System Manager (SSM).
 [Here is a good blog about it](https://pub.towardsai.net/how-to-do-remote-development-with-vs-code-using-aws-ssm-415881d249f3).
 This tool could be modified to support that.
 This tool does set the IAM policy to enable the use of SSM.
 However, this tool assumes that you want/need to be able to connect to the host over the internet.

-## Cloning This Repo

-We assume you will "use this template" to create a new GitHub repository with your own name.
-You can then edit your configuration (see below) and track your changes in git as well, and customize the scripts as needed for your own use.

 ## Software Installed by Default

 In addition to several basic tools, the following software will be installed on the target EC2 host: